 Another PARRIS client—a family—was tragically injured when a drunk driver struck three family members.
 The at-fault driver’s insurance company failed to offer the $30,000 policy limit to the plaintiffs in time, and failed to offer a more substantial settlement until after the trial.
 Despite the low policy limit, PARRIS secured a $20.9 million jury verdict for the injured family.

-Our team has the experience, expertise, and history of success needed to secure the victory you need after an accident.
+Our insurance claim lawyers have the experience, expertise, and history of success needed to secure the victory you need after an accident.

 We Expertly Investigate Your Case

 Insurance policies are complex contracts, and PARRIS lawyers deal with them frequently.
 Not only will our team be able to tell you what is really covered under your policy, but we will be able to thoroughly investigate your accident and make sure that your coverage is applied correctly.

 When you hire PARRIS, our firm will secure expert witnesses to examine the scene and photographs, gather evidence, and reconstruct the accident.
 Our investigation prevents insurance companies from misrepresenting your accident, injuries, or character to reduce your recovery amount.

 Committed to Caring for Clients